-The Office of International Student Exchange (OISE) of HKU is devoted to giving international education to students because the exchange experience, knowledge, culture and worldview etc, can be rewarding in students’ future development and career.
+International Affairs Office (IAO) of HKU is devoted to giving international education to students because the exchange experience, knowledge, culture and worldview etc, can be rewarding in students’ future development and career.
 Foreign experience stands out on a resume too!

 Through a wide-range of exchange programmes, students can earn international exposure, learn to be a true global citizen, explore foreign culture, meet new friends and experience different teaching method offered by our partner institutions, while continue to earn credits towards their degree in HKU.